Japanese Encephalitis Outbreaks

 Japanese Encephalitis in Australia

-In 2024, the WHO reported various JEV across Australia, including Queensland, New South Wales, South Australia, Victoria, Australian Capital Territory, Tasmania, Western Australia, and the Northern Territory.
-JEV is endemic to parts of the Torres Strait region of Australia.
-Australia's government declared a JEV outbreak of National Significance in March 2022.
-QIMR Berghofer senior researchers reported in May 2024 that the new JEV virus strain (genotype 4) impact on the brain is consistent with the seven human fatalities during the 2022 outbreak, which involved 44 confirmed human cases across Victoria, New South Wales, South Australia, Northern Territory, and Queensland.
-The findings of the two studies (May 2024), taken together with the broad geographic spread of human infections and infected piggeries over a relatively short period, have shown that the 2022 JEV outbreak was more extensive than first thought.
-The health department says JE vaccination is recommended for travelers spending one month or more in endemic areas in Asia and Papua New Guinea during the virus transmission season.
-JE vaccination is recommended for Torres Straits of the outer islands in residents living or working on the outer islands of Torres Strait for 30 days or more during the wet season.
+QIMR Berghofer senior researchers reported in May 2024 that the new JEV virus strain (genotype 4) impact on the brain is consistent with the seven human fatalities during the 2022 outbreak, which involved 44 confirmed human cases across Victoria, New South Wales, South Australia, Northern Territory, and Queensland. he findings of the two studies (May 2024), taken together with the broad geographic spread of human infections and infected piggeries over a relatively short period, indicate that the 2022 JEV outbreak was more extensive than initially thought.
+The health department recommends JE vaccination for travelers spending one month or more in endemic areas in Asia and Papua New Guinea during the period of virus transmission.
+E vaccination is recommended for residents of the outer islands in the Torres Strait who live or work on the outer islands for 30 days or more during the wet season.
 People who are at ongoing risk of acquiring JE may need booster doses.

 Japanese Encephalitis in Canada